-Radiometry deals with the measurement of all optical radiation, including the visible portion of this radiant energy.
+Radiometry measures optical radiation, including the visible portion of radiant energy.
 Irradiance is a parameter of radiometry.
 It describes the amount of radiant power impinging on a surface per unit area.
-These measurements can be conducted in the UV, VIS and NIR wavelength ranges.
+These measurements can be conducted in the UV, VIS, and NIR wavelength ranges.

-Avantes works with a variety of irradiance applications, ranging from pulsed solar simulator characterization to free space measurements of radiant sources such as street lights.
+Avantes works with various irradiance applications, ranging from pulsed solar simulator characterization to free space measurements of radiant sources such as street lights.

 Configuring a Setup

 The AvaSpec line of instruments provides exceptional resolution and stray-light rejection to ensure the accuracy of these measurements.
-Typical system configurations involve one or more spectrometers configured for the appropriate range 200-400 nm for UV irradiance, 360-1100 nm for VIS irradiance and 1100-2500 nm for NIR irradiance.
-While broadband configurations covering 200-1100 nm are feasible with one spectrometer, optimal performance is achieved through dedicated UV (200-400 nm), VIS/NIR (400-1100 nm) channels in a dual-channel setup.
+Typical system configurations involve one or more spectrometers configured for the appropriate range of 200-400 nm for UV irradiance, 360-1100 nm for VIS irradiance, and 1100-2500 nm for NIR irradiance.
+While broadband configurations covering 200-1100 nm are feasible with one spectrometer, optimal performance is achieved through dedicated UV (200-400 nm) and VIS/NIR (400-1100 nm) channels in a dual-channel setup.
 The most commonly used spectrometer for these measurements is the AvaSpec-ULS2048CL-EVO because of its versatility and high resolution.

 Avantes has developed a bundle, especially for irradiance measurements.
 This bundle includes everything you need to get started with your irradiance measurements.

 These are some of the products mentioned above.
 Contact one of our sales engineers for advice to find the perfect setup for your specific application.

-Below are some detailed application notes on various uses of irradiance spectroscopy in different applications and industries.
+Below are detailed application notes on various uses of irradiance spectroscopy in different applications and industries.